 Róisín studied classical violin and viola in the Cork School of Music under Ruxandra Petcu, Adrian Petcu and Constantin Zanidache and was awarded an LTCL with distinction.
 Róisín was selected as the main singer for the Irish Memory Orchestra's debut of Mná Brian Ború at the age of 17 ; she also played fiddle and viola during the various performances of Mná Brian Ború in Ireland and South Korea.

 Róisín has been a member of many orchestras including the County Cork Junior where she was the leader, County Cork Youth, Cork Youth, Cork School of Music Symphonic, National Youth, Vienna Youth and most recently the IMO.
 As a member of 'Lasair', an Irish traditional group, she also performed in the National Concert Hall.
 She has won multiple All Ireland Medals in various disciplines at all age levels.

 Currently, Róisín Studies in Université Grenoble Alpes in France as part of her Commerce and French degree in UCC.
-Her Senior All-Ireland medal this year was complemented by one of her Harp students winning the All-Ireland U12 Slow Airs.
+Her Senior All-Ireland medal in 2017 was complemented by one of her Harp students winning the All-Ireland U12 Slow Airs.